MOUNT BAKER GUIDED DAY HIKES

 Park Butte Trail – Mount Baker Guided Day Hikes

 Feel the power of Mount Baker as you stand on Mt Baker itself!
-But first, you must endure a 9 mi winding and potholed forest service road and then a 7.5 mi strenuous ascent from 3300 ft to 5450 ft tackling a varied and challenging-at-times terrain.
+But first, you must endure a 9 mi winding and potholed forest service road.

-As you set foot on the trail, you immediately cross a short stout bridge over the rushing waters of Sulphur Creek decorated by beautiful greenery designed by nature.
-Still on rather flat but uneven terrain, you enter the tranquil Schriebers Meadows filled by heathers, berry shrubs, some boggy type vegetation, and mosquitos.
-Continue on through a bit of hemlock forest, crossing the rocky Rocky Creek (while trying not to twist an ankle as you hop in between/on rocks), and up 2 miles of switchbacks luckily under a cool (literally and figuratively) old-growth cedar and hemlock forest, to Moritz Meadow.
+As you set foot on the trail at 3300 ft, you immediately cross a short stout bridge over the rushing waters of Sulphur Creek decorated by beautiful greenery designed by nature.
+Still on rather flat but uneven terrain, you enter the tranquil Schriebers Meadows filled by heathers, berry shrubs, some boggy type vegetation, and mosquitos (summer mostly).
+Continue on through a bit of hemlock forest, crossing the rocky Rocky Creek (while trying not to twist an ankle as you hop in between/on rocks), and up 2 miles of switchbacks under a cool (literally and figuratively) old-growth cedar and hemlock forest to Morowitz Meadow at 4800 ft.

 Up a little more and there are the stunning 360 views!
-Colossal Mt Baker standing grand, alpine meadows filled with wildflowers and later with blueberries, and the North Cascades drawing an endless skyline.
+Colossal Mt Baker standing grand, alpine meadows filled with wildflowers in summer and with blueberries in fall, and the North Cascades drawing an endless skyline.
 It takes a few minutes to realize what an awesome place on Earth you are standing on!

 For more information and details go to Hiking in the North Cascades or Chasing Wildflowers in the North Cascades.